JuliaEarth/GeoStats.jl/docs/src/declustering.md

 quantile(::AbstractGeoTable, ::Any, ::Any)
 ```

-A histogram with geospatial semantics is also available where the heights
+A histogram is also available where the heights of the bins
-of the bins are adjusted based on the coordinates of the samples:
+are adjusted based on the coordinates of the samples:

 ```@docs
 EmpiricalHistogram